Frank Moorhouse

-Frank Thomas Moorhouse AM (21 December 1938 – 26 June 2022) was an Australian writer.
-He won major Australian national prizes for the short story, the novel, the essay, and for script writing.
-His work has been published in the United Kingdom, France, and the United States and also translated into German, Spanish, Chinese, Japanese, Serbian, and Swedish.
+Frank Thomas Moorhouse AM (21 December 1938 – 26 June 2022) was an Australian writer who won major national prizes for the short story, the novel, the essay and for script writing.
+His work has been published in the United Kingdom, France and the United States, and translated into German, Spanish, Chinese, Japanese, Serbian and Swedish.

-Moorhouse is best known for having won the 2001 Miles Franklin Literary Award for his novel, Dark Palace; which together with Grand Days and Cold Light, form the "Edith Trilogy" – a fictional account of the League of Nations, which trace the strange, convoluted life of a young woman who enters the world of diplomacy in the 1920s through to her involvement in the newly formed International Atomic Energy Agency after World War II.
+Moorhouse is best known for having won the 2001 Miles Franklin Literary Award for his novel Dark Palace which, together with Grand Days and Cold Light, forms the "Edith Trilogy"—a fictional account of the League of Nations—which traces the strange, convoluted life of a young woman who enters the world of diplomacy in the 1920s and becomes involved in the newly formed International Atomic Energy Agency after World War II.

 Early life

-Moorhouse was born in Nowra, New South Wales, the youngest of three boys, born to a New Zealand-born father, Frank Osborne Moorhouse, OAM, and mother, Purthanry Thanes Mary Moorhouse (nee Cutts), OAM.
-His mother was a direct descendent of John Boden Yeates (1807-1861), a British convict transported to Australia in 1837.
-His father was an inventor of agricultural machinery who, together with his wife, established a factory in Nowra to make machinery for the dairy industry.
+Moorhouse was born in Nowra, New South Wales, the youngest of three boys, to a New Zealand-born father, Frank Osborne Moorhouse, OAM, and mother, Purthanry Thanes Mary Moorhouse (nee Cutts), OAM.
+His mother was a direct descendant of John Boden Yeates (1807-1861), a British convict transported to Australia in 1837.
+His father was an inventor of agricultural machinery who, with his wife, established a factory in Nowra to make machinery for the dairy industry.
 Both his parents were active leaders in the community.